tihsu99/analysis_tool/README.md

 bash <(curl -s https://raw.githubusercontent.com/cms-analysis/CombineHarvester/master/CombineTools/scripts/sparse-checkout-ssh.sh) cd $CMSSW_BASE/src
 # COMMENT FROM EFE: I don't understand the line below since it was already checkout with the comment two lines above, no?
+# From Zheng-Gang: I'm not pretty sure about this.
+In Raman's code, he didn't mention that we need to install CombineHarvester if we need to implement plotImpact.py or combineTool.py etc. Thus I follow the Readme on https://github.com/cms-analysis/CombineHarvester, and did a little change.
 git clone https://github.com/cms-analysis/CombineHarvester.git CombineHarvester cd CombineHarvester scram b -j 6